minouemmad/stock_alert_ML/README.md

 - XGBoost (optional, depending on model choice)
 - matplotlib (for visualization)

+This project utilizes additional columns in the feature engineering process to capture more nuanced insights about insider trading activities:

+owner_type: Provides insight into the role of the insider (e.g., CEO, CFO, 10% owner).
+percent_change_in_shares: Reflects the magnitude of the trade relative to the insider's previous holdings. division, major_group, industry_group, sic: Describe the industry sector the company belongs to, offering critical context for stock price movements.

 This code is intended to be an extra feature to Carlo Tran's Stock Alert app.